 The extremely competitive Frisch became a favorite of McGraw, who saw in him a kindred soul, and Frisch was appointed team captain early in his playing career.
 There were no problems between the two while the Giants won pennants in the early '20s, despite the very rough McGraw, who traditionally was especially hard on the Giants' captains.
 But as the Giants' performance deteriorated and McGraw became more irritable and frustrated, he singled out his captain and verbally abused him in the clubhouse after difficult losses with words meant not so much for him as for other members of the team.
 Frisch bridled at the abuse but took it for the sake of the team.

 Frisch took a lot of verbal punishment when the Giants lost the pennant to the Pirates in 1925 and to the Cardinals the following year.
-By 1927 he could no longer stand it.
+By the end of 1926 he could no longer stand it.
 After an especially tough loss in St. Louis well into the season, and an especially cruel post-game McGraw diatribe, Frisch left the team and returned home to New York.
 He came back to finish the season, but his relations with McGraw were beyond healing.
 He was traded to the Cardinals after the season.
 It was a blockbuster deal, as the Giants gave up Frisch and pitcher Jimmy Ring for Cards' second baseman Rogers Hornsby.
 Hornsby, considered by many as the greatest righthand hitter ever, had just played and managed the Cardinals to a World Series championship win over the Yankees.
 The Cards made the trade because of owner Sam Breadon's irreconcilable differences with Hornsby.

 Hornsby, having just brought a championship to St. Louis, was a fan favorite.
 But Frisch, who called his new team the "Cawd'nals" in his New York accent, won over their fans with a brilliant season, hitting .337 with a league-leading 48 stolen bases, and setting a still-standing major league record for second basemen of 641 assists.
 Frisch was the indispensable spark club as the Cards narrowly missed winning the pennant, and he was the field leader as the Cardinals won pennants in three of the next four seasons.
 Frisch was voted the National League Most Valuable Player in 1931 as the Cardinals won the pennant.